opendp/smartnoise-sdk/sql/README.md

 ## Querying a Pandas DataFrame

 Use the `from_df` method to create a private reader that can issue queries against a pandas dataframe.
+Example below uses datasets
+`PUMS.csv` and `PUMS.yaml` can be found in the [datasets](../datasets/) folder in the root directory.

 ```python
 import snsql